mxagar/jekyll_web_guide/jekyll_guide.md

 In contrast to dynamic sites (e.g., Wordpress), there is no database.

 Main benefits of static sites
-- Performaces: tehy are much faster
+- Performace: they are much faster
 - Security: since they don't change, they are inmune to attacks, as long as the files are secure.
 - You can easily apply version control.
 - Simplicity for buulding and maintaining